 Hello, lovely ladies.
-I have a deluxe treat for you today.
+I have a luxurious treat for you today.

 Are you ready?

-Pull up a chaise longue, break out your favorite hot beverage, and let’s explore 150 side hustle ideas for single moms (and females in general)!
+Pull up a chaise lounge, break out your favorite hot beverage, and let’s explore 150 side hustle ideas for single moms (and females in general)!

-- Affiliate marketing: In case you didn’t know, affiliate marketing is a super easy way to earn extra income.
+1. Affiliate marketing: In case you didn’t know, affiliate marketing is a super-easy way to earn extra income.

-Here’s how it works: When people come to your site, they click a link to your partner’s site to check out that person’s product, course, or service.
+Here’s how it works: When people come to your site, they click a link to your partner’s website to check out that person’s product, course, or service.

 Your partner pays you for the traffic to their site, you connect your visitors to something that could blow their minds, and you build street cred for your business savvy.
 Win all around!

-There’re many websites that offer affiliate marketing and some people have their own affiliate programs, so explore the options in your industry and start making that money!
+Many websites offer affiliate marketing, and some people have their affiliate programs, so explore the options in your industry and start making that money!